-36

-GPN | DESIGN GUIDELINES

-Section IV: Attached Condominium Homes

 B. EXTERIOR LIGHTING

 a.
 All exterior lighting must be designed for year-round use.

 b.
 Landscape lighting shall be low-voltage (5-10 watt maximum per fixture) only.

 c.
 Mercury vapor lamps or lamps that emit light of a similar character, exposed fluorescent lamps, flashing lights, color lights, unshielded exterior lights and lights which result in excessive glare are not permitted.